-Budgeted cost: £ 20,000
+Budgeted cost: £ 14,730

-Activity Evidence that supports this approach Challenge number(s) addressed High Quality Teaching Staff training on high quality teaching Embedding the T&L framework Improve KS3 assessments to enable better tracking of pupil progress and student intervention Whole school development on Embedding Formative Assessment (EFA) Appointment of two associate leaders with responsibility for quality of education Effective curriculum planning and QA Continued purchase of GCSE Pod for online learning from home Google classroom online curriculum Embedding knowledge organisers in KS3 Inverting the intervention model (focus on KS3) Year 7 Maths / English mixed ability away from tutor groups from September 2023 The EEF tells us that high quality teaching is the most important factor when it comes to improving attainment outcomes, particularly for disadvantaged pupils.
+Activity Evidence that supports this approach Challenge number(s) addressed High Quality Teaching Staff training on high quality teaching Embedding the T&L framework Improve KS3 assessments to enable better tracking of pupil progress and student intervention Whole school development on Embedding Formative Assessment (EFA) Appointment of two associate leaders with responsibility for quality of education Effective curriculum planning and QA Continued purchase of Seneca learning for online learning from home Google classroom online curriculum Embedding knowledge organisers in KS3 Inverting the intervention model (focus on KS3) The EEF tells us that high quality teaching is the most important factor when it comes to improving attainment outcomes, particularly for disadvantaged pupils.
 The potential impact of metacognition and self-regulation approaches is high (+7 months additional progress) although it can be difficult to realise this impact in practice as such methods require students to take greater responsibility for their understanding of what is required to succeed.
 (EEF toolkit) The evidence indicates that explicitly teaching strategies to help plan, monitor and evaluate specific aspects of their learning can be effective.
 (EEF toolkit) These approaches are more effective when they are applied to challenging tasks rooted in the usual curriculum content.
-(EEF toolkit) 1, 4, 5, 6, 8 Feedback and peer tutoring (EEF toolkit) All of which are an important part of EFA Appointment of literacy coordinator Introduction of disciplinary literacy in all lessons including tier 2 and tier 3 vocabulary Reinforced vocabulary through the knowledge organisers Specific reading and comprehension tasks in form time Restaurant reads The EEF 'Improving Literacy in Secondary Schools' supports and recommends whole school literacy approaches to develop the reading, vocabulary and oracy of students, in particular students who are disadvantaged.
+(EEF toolkit) The most effective ways of closing the attainment gap, with strong evidence are Metacognition and self-regulation, Feedback and peer tutoring (EEF toolkit) All of which are an important part of EFA 1, 4, 5, 6, 8 Appointment of literacy coordinator Introduction of disciplinary literacy in all lessons including tier 2 and tier 3 vocabulary Reinforced vocabulary through the knowledge organisers Specific reading and comprehension tasks in form time Restaurant reads The EEF 'Improving Literacy in Secondary Schools' supports and recommends whole school literacy approaches to develop the reading, vocabulary and oracy of students, in particular students who are disadvantaged.
 EEF Toolkit gives an impact of +6 months for reading comprehension strategies 5 SEND Staff training for HQT strategies relevant to students with SEND Teaching assistant interventions can provide an impact of +4 months according to the EEF toolkit.
 5, 7, 8, 9